TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 4) Generate a vector with the class of each element of your list.

-5) Generate a list with the lengths of the 3d and 5th elements of your list.
+5) Generate a list with the lengths of the 2d (integer) and 4th (character) elements of your list.

 [Return to index](#index)